 Beginner Marketing Tools

 If you're just getting started, here are the top 5 types of marketing tools to use:

 My favorite is Weebly for easy to use, brochure-ware websites — there’s a free version, but upgrading to the first paid tier makes sense for most small businesses.
 Squarespace, if templates are more important than ease of use, although it’s still relatively easy.
 Wordpress, if blogging is your business model.
-Shopify or BigCommerce for ecommerce.
+My fav for ecommerce, unless you have a very large catalog.
+Then BigCommerce may be the way to go.
 Learn more about how to choose a website builder

 Google Marketing Stack